 Pomsky dog summary

-The Pomsky is a small dog with a husky like appearance created by mixing Pomeranians with Siberian Huskies.
+The Pomsky is a small dog with a Husky like appearance.

-Some Pomskies grow larger than intended and need more exercise and training than expected.
+They might need more exercise and training than expected.

-Like many purebred dog breeders, some of those breeding Pomskies are doing it purely for profit.
+Some of those breeding Pomskies are doing it purely for profit.

 Others are excited at the idea of being part of a movement to create a brand new breed of dog.